ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 ### SimRunner
 [SimRunner](https://github.com/schambon/SimRunner) is a tool that binds:

-- a powerful data generator for MongoDB
+- a powerful data generator for MongoDB.
-- a declarative and highly scalable workload generator
+- a declarative and highly scalable workload generator.

 Install SimRunner and configure it to simulate the load based on your current database metrics, and then create a configuration file for SimRunner that mimics your current workload.